The symplectic isotopy problem for rational cuspidal curves: Unicuspidal curves with one Newton pair

 \begin{lemma} In the configuration $\Ac_p$ of Figure~\ref{f:Ap}, the homology classes of the curves in the chain which excludes the $(-p-1)$-sphere are:

 and the symplectic $(-p-1)$-sphere represents

 \end{lemma}

-\begin{proof} The class of the chain excluding the $(-p-1)$-sphere is uniquely determined by Lemma~\ref{l:2chainfix}.
+\begin{proof} The classes of the components of the chain, excluding the $(-p-1)$-sphere, are uniquely determined by Lemma~\ref{l:2chainfix}.
 The remaining $(-p-1)$-sphere intersects once positively with the class $e_{p}-e_{p+1}$ and zero with the other classes.
 Since the class $e_{p+1}$ appears with positive coefficient already, by Lemmas~\ref{l:consecutive},~\ref{l:pos}, and~\ref{l:share2} the class of this last sphere is uniquely determined as stated. \end{proof}

 The cap corresponding to the rational cuspidal curve with singularity of type $(p,4p-1)$ has similar restrictions on its possible homology classes.

 \begin{lemma} In the configuration $\Bc_p$ of Figure~\ref{f:Bp}, the long chain starting with the $+1$-sphere and including the entire configuration except the $(-p)$-sphere has two possible homology configurations differing only in the last sphere of the chain when $p\geq 3$.
 The first possibility is: